 - 2. What is meant by a "rain shadow"? (as clouds rise they lose moisture causing a dry region east of the Cascades) How does it affect the types of crops grown east of the Cascades?
-(With irrigation, anything can be grown, without irrigation farmers are limited to grain, grass seed, legumes, and some oil seed crops) Using the precipitation map, have students find rain shadow areas caused by the Olympic Mountains. - 3.
+(With irrigation, anything can be grown, without irrigation farmers are limited to grain, grass seed, legumes, and some oil seed crops) Using the precipitation map, have students find rain shadow areas caused by the Olympic Mountains.
+Rain shadow video can be found at: http://youtu.be/ez99nyfSHCk - 3.
 Track the fruit growing areas in Washington.
 They follow the banks of major rivers and lakes and the Columbia Basin irrigation project.
 There is enough water in these areas to make "micro-climates" that are warmer in the winter and cooler in the summer.